First NiPPeR baby born could help scientists crack lifelong obesity programming

-“As I’m involved in research myself, I’m keenly away we can’t make progress without quality, real life data,” said new mother Rebecca Perwick, a 27-year-old research technician.
+“As I’m involved in research myself, I’m keenly aware we can’t make progress without quality, real life data,” said new mother Rebecca Perwick, a 27-year-old research technician.
 “Hopefully the data gained from my pregnancy and others in the study can be used to make a real difference.”

 “We think that these extra supplements might switch genes on and off in a way that helps maintain healthy mother’s blood sugar levels during pregnancy,” said chief investigator Professor Keith Godfrey, from the University of Southampton.
 “This may protect babies against obesity in later childhood.”

 Researchers have finished recruiting a total of 1,800 women across three centres: Auckland, Southampton in the United Kingdom, and Singapore.